joshhaug/joshhaug.github.io/about.md

 This website is about beekeeping and computer science.
 If you're curious about this website's technical details, you can [read this post](about-this-site.html).

+## What's the goal?

+Making an affordable and open-source hive monitoring system using off-the-shelf components.

 ## Who Made This?

 I made this.